Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Results

 The extended transmission pockets marked by the dashed circles in the left panels of Figure~\ref{fig:tauMap} are associated with the same void that gives rise to the blue peak in Figure~\ref{fig:DP2}.
 The transmissive regions appear slightly different for different LOS directions due to the change in redshift-space distortion along the line of sight.
 The right panels of Figure~\ref{fig:tauMap} show the Ly$\alpha$ forest along two sightlines intersecting this void in the $x$ and $y$ directions, extending across the entire simulation box, with the transmission spikes associated with the underdense void marked by dashed lines.
 Our results here clearly show that underdense voids result in both rare double-peaked emission in LAEs and rare transmission spikes in the high-$z$ Ly$\alpha$ forest.
 It is, therefore, expected that these two observables would spatially correlate with each other.

 The statistical properties of the Ly$\alpha$ forest at these redshifts are an important and extensive topic in their own right; however, they are beyond the scope of this paper.
-A full analysis based on calculations performed on the complete $8192^3$ mesh for multiple CoDaIII snapshots will be presented in a forthcoming paper (J. Lewis et al., in preparation).
+A full analysis based on calculations performed on the complete $8192^3$ mesh for multiple CoDaIII snapshots will be presented in a forthcoming paper.